-Important trends in first-time freshmen enrollments
+Important trends in first-time freshmen enrollments More surprisingly, there was a much greater-than-

-Between fall 2002 and fall 2006, all of the sectors of higher education in Nebraska, except for the for-profit/career schools, attracted more first-time freshmen who started college within 12 months of their graduation from Nebraska high schools.
+Between fall 2002 and fall 2008, all of the sectors of higher education in Nebraska attracted more first-time freshmen who started college within 12 months of their graduation from Nebraska high schools.

-However, during this period, there was a 37.5% decline in the number of Nebraskans who started college more than 12 months after high school graduation.
-This decrease was concentrated primarily among the community colleges, which serve about 70% of the students who start college more than a year after they receive their high school diplomas.
+However, during this period, there was a 48.5% decline in the number of Nebraskans who started college more than 12 months after high school graduation.
+This decrease was concentrated primarily among the community colleges, which serve about 65% of the students who start college more than a year after they receive their high school diplomas.

-Between fall 2002 and fall 2006, the community colleges enrolled 1,330, or 33.5%, fewer Nebraska-resident, first-time freshmen who started college more than 12 months after they graduated from high school.
-This decline is an important trend to address because a major mission of the community colleges is to serve nontraditional students, including those who delay going to college for at least a year after they graduate from high school.
+Between fall 2002 and fall 2008, the community colleges enrolled 1,966, or 49.4%, fewer Nebraska-resident, first-time freshmen who started college more than 12 months after they graduated from high school.

-Between fall 2002 and fall 2006, the number of first-time freshmen from Nebraska who enrolled at the community colleges within a year of graduating from high school increased by 400 students, or 14%.
-As a result, community colleges accounted for a slightly higher percentage of the freshmen in this category in 2006 than in 2002, indicating that a larger number of Nebraska's recent high school graduates were beginning their college education at Nebraska's community colleges, rather than at the public four-year institutions within the state.
-Again, this is an important trend that the Commission will continue to monitor when data for fall 2008 becomes available.
+This decline is an important trend to address because a major mission of the community colleges is to serve non-traditional students, including those who delay going to college for at least a year after they graduate from high school.

-Changes in freshmen enrollments by race/ethnicity
+Between fall 2002 and fall 2008, the number of first-time freshmen from Nebraska who enrolled at the community colleges within a year of graduat-ing from high school increased by 513 students, or 17.6%.
+As a result, community colleges accounted for a slightly higher percentage of the freshmen in this category in 2008 than in 2002, indicating that a larger number of Nebraska's recent high school graduates were beginning their college education at Nebraska's community colleges, rather than at the public four-year institutions within the state.
+Again, this is an important trend that the Commission will continue to monitor.

-Slightly higher numbers of Asians/Pacific Islanders, black non-Hispanics and Hispanics enrolled at Nebraska institutions in fall 2007 than in fall 2003, but there were slightly fewer Native Americans among the first-time freshmen in 2007.
+Changes in freshmen enrollments by race/ ethnicity

-More surprisingly, there was a much greater-than-expected decrease between 2003 and 2007 in the number of white non-Hispanics who enrolled as firsttime freshmen.
+Higher numbers of Asians/Pacific Islanders and Hispanics enrolled at Nebraska institutions in fall 2008 than in fall 2003, but there were fewer black non-Hispanics and Native Americans among the first-time freshmen in 2008.
+More surprisingly, there was a much greater-thanexpected decrease between 2003 and 2008 in the number of white non-Hispanics who enrolled as first-time freshmen.
 This trend may be further evidence of the decrease in the number of students who start college more than a year after high school that was mentioned previously, but the two data sets cannot be combined for analysis.

-The reasons for the unexpected decrease in white non-Hispanic, first-time freshmen are not known.
+The reasons for the unexpected decreases in white non-Hispanic, first-time freshmen and the number of freshmen who start college more than a year after high school are not known.
 However, economic conditions, higher tuitions and federal and state grant aid not keeping pace with increases in tuition and fees may be contributing factors.